 Ricky Armendariz is known for his carved paintings and text-based imagery embedded in stormy skys, and his large color-saturated woodblock prints that weave anthropomorphic narratives with tales of turmoil.
 Spanglish and song lyrics are frequently centered in his concepts.
 Armendariz was born in El Paso, and he earned a MFA from the University of Colorado at Boulder.

 Andrés Ferrandis uses both intricate collage and sultry text in his signature style.
-His pieces are void of English and Spanish interplay, as he was born in Valencia, Spain and academically trained at the University of Seville, receiving an MFA.
-His lyrical phrases read, YO PIENSO EN TI EN COLORES QUE NO EXISTEN—I think of you in colors that don’t exist, and de cuando en cuando las nubs acuerdan una pausa para los que contemplan la luna—from time to time the clouds agree to pause for those who contemplate the moon.
+His pieces are void of English and Spanish interplay, as he was born in Valencia, Spain and academically trained at the University of Seville,.
+His lyrical phrases read, YO PIENSO EN TI EN COLORES QUE NO EXISTEN—I think of you in colors that don’t exist, and de cuando en cuando las nubes acuerdan una pausa para los que contemplan la luna—from time to time the clouds agree to pause for those who contemplate the moon.

 Julie Speed, a sure draftsman with a hand that can fool the eye, makes works that recall text-based art’s roots in Dada.
 Merging old engravings with drawings of her own, her annotations to found etchings are often impossible to sort out from the original work--driving viewers to distrust the truth of their vision.
 This is quite a gift, and a good setup to viewing Speed’s pieces in More than Words: Text-Based Artworks.
 Skate, executed in found paper and gouache, exalts in the play of dancing forms and rich material.
 Three bits of text-covered paper, one in print, two with cursive, are joined by a solid triangle and a twist of line.
 Is it a mouse, or a tribute to the collages of Kurt Schwitters?
 Yes.